 Our areas of expertise are Antidepressants, Benzodiazepines, Sleeping Pills and Painkillers on a case-by-case basis.

 At-Home programs are individualized based on your situation.
 An assessment is done once you start which allows us to individualize your gameplan based on age; length of time on the medications; health challenges; lifestyle, stress levels; additional medications; and interactions.
-Don't Wean Silenor alone, with with our Prescription Drug Experts.
-Start on your Point of Return today!
+Don't Wean Silenor alone, work with our Prescription Drug Experts.

 Imagine being Free of Silenor Addiction